- Optimal Thinking

 Applying a SWOT analysis is a useful tool to determine where gaps need to be addressed as you prepare to expand.
 The management team should use the SWOT analysis to evaluate each area of the company.
 A typical SWOT analysis looks like this:

 Business growth brings pressures to a system that may not have had the time/experience to gear up for increased production or services.
 New timings of payables/receivables may create financial strain.
-Customers may feel under-served.
-Employees may be uneasy about all the changes.
+Customers may feel underserved.
+Employees may be uneasy about the changes.
 The owner(s) and management may not have the right skills.
 A list of organizational strengths and weaknesses will determine gaps that need to be addressed.
 As an example, you may need to consider outsourcing, bringing in executive(s) savvy in expansions, or utilizing consultants skilled at leading functional areas through business expansions.

-Pushing your existing product into new markets, or new products into existing markets will be unfamiliar and may have unanticipated results.
+Pushing your existing product into new markets, or new products into existing markets will be unfamiliar and may have unexpected results.
 Also as you push up against larger competitors, don’t be surprised if they fight back!

 There are several factors to consider with global expansion including the following: